craigbarnes/ltcn/README.md

 * Support parsing any valid Lua table constructor that consists of only string, number or boolean keys and string, number, boolean or table values.
+* Allow comments and whitespace in the same inter-token positions as Lua does.
-* In the absence of errors, produce the same table structure as Lua's `load` function (in text mode).
+* In the absence of errors, produce the same table structure as Lua's [`load`] function (in text mode), given the same input.
 * Ignore a single `return` keyword before the opening, outermost brace, as a convenience for the above.
 * Provide the same security advantages as `JSON.parse` does compared to